-i.
 Establishing nuclear-weapon-free zones

-Parliamentarians can support the establishment of a Middle East Zone free from nuclear weapons and other weapons of mass destruction, and can explore the possibilities for establishing NWFZs in North East Asia, Europe and the Arctic.
+Parliamentarians can support the establishment of a Middle East zone free from nuclear weapons and other weapons of mass destruction, and explore the possibilities for establishing NWFZs in North East Asia, Europe and the Arctic.

-j.
-Negotiations for nuclear weapons convention, framework agreement and /or package of agreements k.
-Nuclear weapons spending
+Negotiations for nuclear weapons convention, framework agreement and/or package of agreements

 Parliamentarians can promote negotiations for a nuclear weapons convention (or package of agreements) in their parliaments, in inter-parliamentary forums and by endorsing joint statements such as 'A Nuclear-Weapon-Free World: Our Common Good.'
-Parliamentarians can urge the nuclear-armed and allied States to adopt a framework agreement at the 2018 UN High Level Conference on Nuclear Disarmament.
+Parliamentarians can urge the nuclear armed and allied States to adopt a framework agreement at the 2018 UN High Level Conference on Nuclear Disarmament.